rs239/schema/docs/source/recipes/index.rst

 	desc2transforms[desc] = (sqp, dz, idx1, sqp.feature_weights(k=3))

-**Cell type inference:**: In each of the 6 runs above, *dz* is a 64,849 x 50 matrix.
+**Cell type inference:**: In each of the 6 runs above, :code:`dz` is a 64,849 x 50 matrix.
 We can horizontally stack these matrices for a 64,849 x 300 matrix that represents the transformation of RNA-seq data informed simultaneously by all 6 secondary modalities.

 .. code-block:: Python